aezechuk/birthbff-grc-assessment/birthbff-nist-hipaa-crosswalk.md

 Unique identifiers exist but the verification chain is broken.
 Unused programmatic keys with no MFA mean activity cannot be reliably attributed to a specific user.

 ### §164.312(a)(2)(iv) — Encryption and Decryption
 Addressable.
 Determined applicable given PHI-like maternal health data processed in a cloud environment.
-Encryption of ePHI at rest is effectively required for this organization.
+Given the sensitivity of maternal health data and the cloud-hosted architecture, encryption in transit and at rest were determined to be necessary safeguards for this environment.

 ### §164.312(b) — Audit Controls
 F-011 (AU-2, AU-12): no VPC flow logs means a category of activity in a system containing ePHI is not being recorded at all.
 That is a direct audit controls gap.
 F-008 (AU-6, SI-4): CloudTrail satisfies the logging requirement but the absence of CloudWatch integration means logs are not being reviewed or acted on.
 More of an audit review gap than an audit controls gap.